power-assert-js/espower-loader/README.md

 Please note that `espower-loader` is an alpha version product.
 Pull-requests, issue reports and patches are always welcomed.
 See [power-assert](http://github.com/twada/power-assert) project for more documentation.

+FYI: You may be interested in [intelli-espower-loader](https://github.com/azu/intelli-espower-loader) to go one step further.

 EXAMPLE
 ---------------------------------------